 Cortisol decreases the blood flow (also called GFR-glomerular filtration rate) to the kidneys.
 This will result in an decrease in the amount of water and waste products filtered by the kidneys.
 On the blood panel this might show up as kidney disease, when in reality it is Addison’s.
 Our kidney disease page has more details.

-In this dog with Addison’s, the chloride, sodium, and glucose are low.
+In this dog that does have Addison’s, the chloride, sodium, and glucose are low.
 The Na/K ratio is OK.

 In this test a baseline cortisol level is run by taking a blood sample.
 If the baseline cortisol is over 2 mcg/dl (micrograms per deciliter) then the dog does not have Addison’s.
 There is no need to go any further since Addison’s is not involved at this point.
 If the baseline cortisol is less than 2 mcg/dl then we will do the ACTH stimulation test.